typelevel/typelevel.github.com/posts/2018-06-07-shared-state-in-fp.md

 As I mentioned in one of the sections above, the creation of `Ref[F, A]` is side-effectful.
 So what does this mean?
 Does it write to disk?
 Does it perform HTTP Requests?
 Not exactly.

-It all comes down to wanting to keep the property of *Referential Transparency* while sharing and mutating state.
+It all comes down to wanting to keep the property of *referential transparency* while sharing and mutating state.
 So let's again put up an example to follow up along with some explanation:

 ```scala
 var a = 0